Special routes of U.S. Route 219: Chestnut Ridge business loop

-U.S. Route 219 Business is a business route located east of Grantsville, Maryland in Chestnut Ridge that runs 1.12 mi from a dumbbell interchange with I-68/US 40 and US 219 north to an intersection with US 219, following Chestnut Ridge Road.
+U.S. Route 219 Business is a convert|western business route located east of Grantsville, Maryland in High Point that runs 1.12 mi from a dumbbell interchange with I-68/US 40 and US 219 north to an intersection with US 219, following Chestnut Ridge Road.
 The route was designated onto the former alignment of US 219 following the opening of a freeway bypass on May 5, 2021.